Can You Represent Yourself in a Car Accident Lawsuit in Pennsylvania?

 To make a good decision regarding filing a personal injury lawsuit or in negotiating with an insurance company requires some basic information.
 One of the crucial pieces of information is the potential value of your claim.
 If you experienced only superficial injuries, maybe a cut and a couple of bruises, then your case might not be worth much, and handling it yourself might make sense.
 However, if your injuries are serious, then it is unlikely that you will know the actual potential value of your claim.

 It takes years of experience trying and negotiating car accident claims to understand the value of a lawsuit.
-Our Philadelphia car wreck attorneys have the knowledge and resources to calculate the damages you should recover.
+Our Allentown car wreck attorneys have the knowledge and resources to calculate the damages you should recover.

 Many times, the true cost of a severe injury takes weeks or months to recognize.
 In addition to your actual financial losses, such as medical expenses and any reduction or loss of income, you are entitled to noneconomic damages such as pain and suffering.
 These types of damages are challenging to quantify and usually require a skilled attorney.